datacarpentry/spreadsheet-ecology-lesson/_episodes/03-dates-as-data.md

 Which brings us to the many different ways Excel provides in how it displays dates.
-If you refer to the figure above, you’ll see that there are many ways that ambiguity creeps into your data depending on the format you chose when you enter your data, and if you’re not fully aware of which format you’re using, you can end up actually entering your data in a way that Excel will badly misinterpret.
+If you refer to the figure above, you’ll see that there are many ways that ambiguity creeps into your data depending on the format you chose when you enter your data, and if you’re not fully aware of which format you’re using, you can end up actually entering your data in a way that Excel will badly misinterpret and you will end up with errors in your data that will be extremely difficult to track down and troubleshoot.

 > ## Exercise
-> What happens to the dates in the "dates" tab of our workbook if we save this sheet in Excel (in `csv` format) and then open the file in a plain text editor (like TextEdit or Notepad)?
+> What happens to the dates in the `dates` tab of our workbook if we save this sheet in Excel (in `csv` format) and then open the file in a plain text editor (like TextEdit or Notepad)?
 What happens to the dates if we then open the `csv` file in Excel?
 > > ## Solution
-> > - Click to the "dates" tab of the workbook and double-click on any of the values in the `Date collected` column.
+> > - Click to the `dates` tab of the workbook and double-click on any of the values in the `Date collected` column.
 Notice that the dates display with the year 2015.
 > > - Select `File -> Save As` in Excel and in the drop down menu for file format select `CSV UTF-8 (Comma delimited) (.csv)`.
 Click `Save`.
 > > - You will see a pop-up that says "This workbook cannot be saved in the selected file format because it contains multiple sheets."
 Choose `Save Active Sheet`.
 > > - Navigate to the file in your finder application.
 Right click and select `Open With`.
 Choose a plain text editor application and view the file.
 Notice that the dates display as month/day without any year information.
 > > - Now right click on the file again and open with Excel.
 Notice that the dates display with the current year, not 2015.
-> > As you can see, exporting data from Excel and then importing it back into Excel fundamentally changed the data!
+> > As you can see, exporting data from Excel and then importing it back into Excel fundamentally changed the data once again!
 > {: .solution}
 {: .challenge}